davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 scenarios present potentially distinct thermal structures due to large differences in timescales of cooling.

+The youngest stalled slab scenario corresponds to the "Monterey plate" stalled slab, with translation northward beneath the plate-bounding transform system.
+The older models shown in panel B are included for completeness, though none of these can be linked to geologic features of the margin as well as the Cretaceous underplating and Monterey plate scenarios.

-The Farallon-- and Monterey--plate scenarios are qualitatively similar, with initial emplacement beneath a mid-ocean ridge, and cooling on the seafloor.
+The stalled-slab and late-Cretaceous underplating scenarios are qualitatively similar, with initial emplacement beneath a mid-ocean ridge, and cooling on the seafloor.
 After subduction and underplating, the cooled oceanic lithosphere re-equilibrates with an overlying 30 km of forearc crust until the present, or for our xenolith samples until the time of ca. 1.7 Ma entrainment and eruption.
-However, the timescales of cooling are significantly different.
-In the Farallon-plate scenario, the maximum age of underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative San Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016].
+However, a wide range of cooling timescales are modeled.
+In the Late Cretaceous duplexing scenario, the maximum age of underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative San Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016].